A scoring framework for brand taste

 Five dimensions of taste

-Every brand, ad, campaign, product, or cultural moment can be rated across five independent dimensions.
+Every brand can be rated across five independent dimensions.
 Each scores 0–20.
 The total is your Taste Score.

 01